vuejs/v2.vuejs.org/source/api/instantiation-options.md

 vm.a // 3
 ```

 The object must be JSON-compliant (no circular references).
 You can use it just like an ordinary object, and it will look exactly the same when serialized with `JSON.stringify`.
+You can also share it between multiple ViewModels.

-Under the hood though, vue.js attaches an hidden property `__observer__` and recursively converts the object's non-function properties into getters and setters that trigger events when called.
-Properties with keys that starts with `$` or `_` are skipped.
+<p class="tip">Under the hood, vue.js attaches an hidden property `__observer__` and recursively converts the object's non-function properties into getters and setters that trigger events when called.
+Properties with keys that starts with `$` or `_` are skipped.</p>

 ### methods

 - **Type:** `Object`

 Methods to be mixed into the ViewModel.
+You can access these methods directly on the VM instance, or use them in directive expressions.
 All methods will have their `this` context automatically bound to the ViewModel instance.

 **Example:**